CHARITY NUMBER 1215657

 As the Head teacher of Kabumbi School, John has dedicated his career to ensuring that every child, regardless of background, including orphans and homeless children, have access to quality education.

-John works closely with our teachers, learners, and community to create a school environment built on discipline, care, and high expectations.
+John works closely with the teachers, learners, and community to create a school environment built on discipline, care, and high expectations.
 Kabumbi School is more than a place of learning—it is a place of hope.
-With the continued support of friends, partners, and donors, we can expand opportunities for our children and strengthen our impact.
+With the continued support of friends, partners, and donors they can expand opportunities for the children and strengthen their impact.

-We warmly invite you to join us in shaping a brighter future for our learners.
+He warmly invites you to join them in shaping a brighter future for their learners.

 Primary Teacher